weewx/weewx/docs_src/utilities/weectl-station.md

 ## Options

-In what follows, `WEEWX_ROOT` is the directory holding the configuration file.
+### WEEWX-ROOT

-For a pip install, this is typically `~/weewx-data`.
-For a Debian, Redhat, or SUSE install, it is `/etc/weewx`.
+Use this option with `weectl station create` to specify a directory that is to hold the station data area.
+Default is `~/weewx-data`.

 ### --driver=DRIVER